xenoscopic/Anamnesis/README.md

 - Quit Safari
 - Download and install [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php)
-- Compile the Anamnesis project to generate Anamnesis.bundle.
+- Compile the Anamnesis project to generate `Anamnesis.bundle`
-- Copy Anamnesis.bundle into either `/Library/Application Support/SIMBL/Plugins`
+- Copy `Anamnesis.bundle` into either
+  `/Library/Application Support/SIMBL/Plugins` or
-  or `~/Library/Application Support/SIMBL/Plugins` (create one of these directories if they don’t exist)
+  `~/Library/Application Support/SIMBL/Plugins` (create one of these directories if they don’t exist)
 - Fire up Safari

 To uninstall, just delete Anamnesis.bundle from wherever you put it and restart